Upgrades of the ATLAS Zero Degree Calorimeter System for Run 3 at the Large Hadron Collider: Summary and future upgrades

 \subsection{Simulations of ZDC calorimeter response}

+Monte Carlo simulations for the ZDC were performed using the event generation framework described above in Section~\ref{sec:mc_generation}.
+Samples of 20000 events were generated separately for single-neutron and ten-neutron events, at \snn=5.36~\TeV or, equivalently, with single-neutron energies of 2.68~TeV, for the different ZDC configurations in 2023 and in 2024.
+The simulations were performed using the full ATLAS detector geometry including, beam-pipes, and other beam-line components upstream of the ZDC so that contributions from showers initiated upstream of the ZDC are included in the simulation.
 We note that there is a small, but persistent asymmetry in the ZDC response on the A and C sides when performing simulations of the ZDC in the ATLAS GEANT4 ATHENA environment.
 Extensive checks of the GEANT4 description of the ZDCs and the generation methods described above rule them out as potential causes of the asymmetry.
 Comparisons between data and MC, an example of which is shown below, suggest that the simulation of the C side response is to be better trusted.
 Thus, in the following, results will be shown primarily for the C side, though results for the A side will be used when comparing 2023 and 2024 geometries.

-Monte Carlo simulations for the ZDC were performed using the event generation framework described above in Section~\ref{sec:mc_generation}.
-Samples of 20000 events were generated separately for single-neutron and ten-neutron events, at \snn=5.36~\TeV or, equivalently, with single-neutron energies of 2.68~TeV, for the different ZDC configurations in 2023 and in 2024.

 Figure~\ref{fig:ModuleEnergyBreakDownSideC} shows the distribution of the Visible, EM, non-EM, Invisible and Escaped energy in the four ZDC modules on Side~C, for the 2024 ZDC configuration and for the single-neutron MC sample.
 Figure~\ref{fig:ModuleEnergyBreakDownSideC_5n} shows similar distributions for the ten-neutron sample.
 As expected, the mean values of the EM and non-EM visible energies decrease systematically with depth -- from the EM to the HAD3 module.
 However, the decrease in the EM energy is much faster than that for the non-EM energy.
 The fractions of Invisible and Escaped energy are negligible compared to the Visible energy.
 Furthermore, the mean values of the different components are found to scale linearly with the number of neutrons used in the simulation.
 Figures~\ref{fig:ModuleScaledEnergyBreakDownSideC_1n} and~\ref{fig:ModuleScaledEnergyBreakDownSideC_5n} show similar distributions but with the energy scaled by the sum of the energy of the incident neutrons.
 This scaling takes out the effects of the smearing of the neutron energy due to the Fermi-momentum which was discussed in Section~\ref{sec:mc_generation}.
 Figure~\ref{fig:ModuleEnergyBreakDownSumSideC} shows similar distributions for the sum of the four ZDC modules on Side-C, for the single-neutron and ten-neutron samples.